 Elizabeth was declared Queen of England.
-As her predecessors had done, Elizabeth took possession of Tower of London the at her crowning in January.
-On the day she was to set out to Westminster, she made a prayer before her subjects. imprisonment, Recalling her Elizabeth spoke of the Biblical Daniel, who like herself was delivered 'out of the den from the cruelty of the greedy and raging lions.'
+As her predecessors had done, Elizabeth took possession of Tower of London crowning in January.
+On the day she was to set out to Westminster, she made a prayer before her subjects. imprisonment, Recalling her Elizabeth spoke of the Biblical Daniel, who like herself delivered 'out of the den from the cruelty of the greedy and raging lions.'
 For this, she gave Heaven 'thanks, honour, and praise forever'.13